miguelgrinberg/APIFairy/docs/documentation_comments.rst

 If your view function accepts parameters, these will form the path parameters of that endpoint, there may be a case where you wish to comment individual params.
 In this case as above, add these to the docstring in the following format.

 .. code-block::
-    """Retrieve a user by id
+    Retrieve a user by id
     ## Returns a single user by id
     ### it also accepts markdown text
     > so you can format this how you like